Renal Artery Stenosis and Occlusion

 Deterioration of renal function despite optimal medical therapy

-A short duration of BP elevation prior to the diagnosis of renovascular disease
+A short duration of elevated blood pressure prior to the diagnosis of renovascular disease

 Recurrent flash pulmonary edema